An energy-capacity inequality for Legendrian submanifolds: The Floer homology for a pair of Lagrangian cobordisms

 is satisfied.

 The expressions of the energies in terms of the actions now follow by elementary applications of Stokes' theorem together with Equality \eqref{eq:sympen}.

-The assumptions on $\varphi$ and $J_{s,t}$ imply that the energies are non-negative; here we have used the assumption that $d(\varphi\eta)$ is non-negative on $d\eta$-symplectic two-planes and that $J_{s,t}$ is tamed by $d\eta$.
+The assumptions on $\varphi$ and $J_{s,t}$ imply that the energies are non-negative; here we have used the assumption that $d(\varphi\eta)$ is non-negative on any $J_{s,t}$-complex line.
 Since, moreover, $d(\varphi\eta)=Cd\eta$ is a \emph{symplectic} form near the Hamiltonian chords by the assumption $\varphi \in \mathcal{C}(L_0,L_1,G_t),$ it follows that a non-trivial pseudoholomorphic strip in fact must have \emph{positive} energy. \end{proof}